lruijin/ABC_mutation-rate/README.md

 ## Estimating a constant mutation rate
 * ABC-based estimator with "exact" simulator:
+    * **fluc_exp1.m: The "exact" simulation.
+Generate fluctuation data in parallel cultures from bMBP model with constant mutation rate.
+Used everywhere.
-    * ABC_fluc_exp1.m: Estimate mutation rate by ABC for fluctuation data with constant mutation rate.
+    * **ABC_fluc_exp1.m: Estimate mutation rate by ABC for fluctuation data with constant mutation rate.
 Used in `simulation/simu1A_cascades.m` and `simulation/simu1B_cascades.m`.
     * trainGPS.m: Train GPS model for fluctuation data with constant mutation rate.
 Used in ABC_fluc_exp1.m, also in demoGPS_fluc_exp1.m.
     * tnrnd.m: Generate random sample from truncated normal.
 Used in ABC_fluc_exp1.m.
-    * fluc_exp1.m: Generate fluctuation data in parallel cultures from bMBP model with constant mutation rate.
-Used everywhere.
     * mut_bMBP.m: Generate (z, x) data in a single culture from bMBP model with constant mutation rate.
 Used in fluc_exp1.m.
     * selectstat_fluc_exp1.m: Compare the response curves of three different summary statistics (Fig. 1).
     * demoGPS_fluc_exp1.m: Demonstrate the performance of GP regression (Fig. 2).
 * ABC-based estimator with "fast" simulator
+    * **fluc_exp1_rev.m: The "fast" simulator.
+Generate fluctuation data in parallel cultures from approximated bMBP model with constant mutation rate.
+Used everywhere.
-    * ABC_mu1.m: GPS-ABC estimator based on constant mutation rate assumption.
+    * **ABC_mu1.m: GPS-ABC estimator based on constant mutation rate assumption.
+Used in `simulation/simulation1_server` and `real/werngren_server1`.
-    * ABC_MCMC.m: ABC-MCMC estimator based on constant mutation rate assumption.
+    * **ABC_MCMC.m: ABC-MCMC estimator based on constant mutation rate assumption.
+Used in `simulation/simulation1_MCMC_server`.
-    * ABC_mu1a.m: GPS-ABC estimator based on constatnt mutation rate assumption and allows differential growth between mutants and normal cells.
+    * **ABC_mu1a.m: GPS-ABC estimator based on constatnt mutation rate assumption and allows differential growth between mutants and normal cells.
+Used in `real/werngren_server1a`.
+    * get_IniX1*.m: Generate initial training samples for fitting GP surrogate model.
+Used in ABC_mu1*.m.
+    * tnorm.m: Generate random sample from truncated normal.
+Used in ABC_mu*.m
+    * unconditionError: Calculate unconditional error of making an accpet/reject decision.
+Used in ABC_mu*.m
+    *
 * MOM/MLE estimator:
     * MOMMLE_fluc_exp1.m: Estimate mutation rate by MOM and MLE for fluctuation data with constant mutation rate.
 Used in simu1B_cascades.m.